jonathan-milan-pollock/demos/tools/markdown/architecture.md

 ## setup serverless

+- in angular.json for app
   - remove assets from angular.json
+  - add /dist/src at end of output path

 ---